Nolan Gorman Preview, Player Props: Cardinals vs. Reds

 Nolan Gorman At The Plate

-- Gorman leads St. Louis with 93 hits, batting .234 this season with 44 extra-base hits.
+- Gorman leads St. Louis in total hits (95) this season while batting .236 with 44 extra-base hits.

-- Among the qualified hitters in MLB play, he ranks 122nd in batting average, 93rd in on-base percentage, and 35th in slugging.
+- Among the qualifying hitters in MLB, he ranks 119th in batting average, 83rd in on-base percentage, and 36th in slugging.

-- Gorman has picked up a hit in 66 of 115 games this year, with multiple hits 21 times.
+- In 33.6% of his games this year, Gorman has driven in at least one run.
+In 22 of those games (19.0%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in 10 contests.

-- Gorman has had at least one RBI in 33.9% of his games this season (39 of 115), with two or more RBI 22 times (19.1%).
-He has also accounted for three or more of his team's runs in 10 contests.
+- He has scored in 43 of 116 games this season, and more than once 13 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.